Startup Tax Filing: What You Need to Know

 What is Franchise Tax?

 Some states charge businesses franchise tax for the right to incorporate or do business in their state.
-Franchise taxes are commonly filed annually.
-Depending on the type of business you operate and the state where franchise taxes are owed, franchise taxes can be a percentage of your business’s income or a flat amount.
+Franchise taxes are commonly filed annually and oftentimes with the annual business income tax return.
+Depending on your business type and the state where franchise taxes are owed, franchise taxes can be a percentage of your business's assets, net worth, or capital stock, or a flat or minimum amount.

 Who Owes Franchise Tax?